bioteam/Bibliometrics/README.md

 Data was then processed to remove duplicate citations within a DCC (e.g. if a publication cited both the Flagship Publication and used the DCC name in the text, it would only be counted once), and analyzed the citation data in the following sections.

+## Building the Primary Citation Dataset

+All searches and data processing steps are written as Python and R scripts that can be re-run at will to update the citation dataset used in this section.
+Citation results will change as time goes on, and this analysis can be re-run periodically to obtain updated results.

+To build the full dataset and re-run the analysis, run:

+**TODO** Add script run instructions.
+Create Docker container to run all analysis in a reproducible manner.
+Can set up periodic updates on cloud if they want to keep the analysis as a dashboard.

 # TODO Section on primary citations